sishir44/concert_application/README.md

     git clone repository_link
     ```

-2. Check and verify ConnectionString, Server, and Database Name.
+2. Check and verify ConnectionString, Server, and Database Name and Set as StartUp Project as ConcertBooking_UI

 3. Go to the terminal and write the below command for migration:
     ```bash